jci-metasys/tutorial-csharp/lesson5/README.md

 The first one is Login.
 It has the two properties we need for logging in.
 The only difference is in the casing.
 We use the standard naming convention for C#.
-The framework we use will make sure that the casing is converted to standard JSON casing.
+The framework we use will make sure that the casing is converted to standard JSON casing (eg. `username`, `password`).

     public class Login
     {
         public string Username { get; set; }
         public string Password { get; set; }
     }

 The next class represent the response we get back from the server.

     public class LoginResponse
     {
         public string AccessToken { get; set; }
     }

-Next we define the Alarm class. (**Note:** If you look at the API the server returns more properties than what we hafe shown.
+Next we define the Alarm class. (**Note:** If you look at the API the server returns more properties than what we have shown.
 That's okay.
 Those will just be ignored.
 If you want to include some of those properties you can go ahead and add them.)
-The Alarm class represent one alarm in the collection of alarms returned by the server.
+The Alarm class represents one alarm in the collection of alarms returned by the server.

     public class Alarm
     {